Developing a brand. Brand as a marketing tool.

 Your brand does not belong to you, a truth many brands miss.
 It belongs to your customer and is more of a reflection of them than you and your business.

-If your strategy for developing a brand includes descriptions of your product or service, your own history or category benefits, chances are that you have an ailing brand.
+If your strategy for developing a brand includes descriptions of your product or service, history, or category benefits, chances are you have a failing brand, and we should talk.